ON time vs. IN time

 Be aware that, usually in English-speaking cultures, people don’t typically give away a lot of personal information during a brief, informal or accidental meeting.

-Listen carefully to the following two videos.
+Listen carefully to the two videos below.
 Make notes of the phrases and sentences.
 Pay special attention to pronunciation.

 Other everyday greetings are: